Cameron: Leaving EU would spell ‘disaster for working people’

 A spokesperson for the Business, Innovation and Skills Select Committee, however, insisted that the UK’s student funding system was “sustainable and fair,” according to the BBC.

 Perhaps next they can insult each other’s looks.
 Yesterday, the prime minister of the United Kingdom mocked Nigel Farage for having a “poncey, foreign-sounding” name on the floor of the House of Commons.

-David Cameron praised Labour MP Ben Bradshow for pronouncing the UKIP leader’s name as “Farridge,” the Mirror
+David Cameron praised Labour MP Ben Bradshow for pronouncing the UKIP leader’s name as “Farridge,” the Mirror reported.

 I’m glad he takes the English pronunciation of ‘Farage’ rather than the rather poncey, foreign-sounding one that he seems to prefer,” Cameron said.